Who we are and what we do

 Upcoming events

-June 2026 online meeting - Survey discussion
+June 2026 online meeting - Discussion of Royal Society Science for Society report

 July 2026 online meeting - Catch up